 Overall, I find that SB826 successfully introduced gender diversity onto corporate boards without harming medium-run financial performance.
 Between 2017 and 2019, the number of California-based listed companies with all-male boards declined from 204 to 59, representing a 71% reduction.
-This dramatic increase in boardroom gender diversity may not be entirely attributable to the quota, since firms naturally adopt gender-diverse boards as they age.
-Consistent with this observation, difference-in-differences estimates indicate that SB826 reduced the share of all-male boards by a more modest 26%.
-Robustness tests suggest that these results are not driven
+This dramatic increase in boardroom gender diversity may not be entirely attributable to the quota.
+Gormley et al. (2022) document that in 2017, large institutional investors led campaigns to increase boardroom gender diversity among American corporations, and that

 &lt;sup>5The baseline "event study" econometric specification, stated in Equation 1, contains firm and industry by year fixed effects.
 Standard errors are clustered at the firm level.
 The quota's effects are identified based on a comparison of outcome changes between companies that did and did not have CA headquarters in 2017.
-The assertion that the conditional independence holds is supported by the fact that $\hat{\beta}^t$ , $t \leq 2017 \approx 0$ for a variety of outcomes.
+The assertion that the conditional independence holds is supported by the fact that $\hat{\beta}^t$ , $t \le 2017 \approx 0$ for a variety of outcomes.
 Mackinnon and Webb (2019) discuss how standard errors may be underestimated when all treated units are part of a single cluster.
 Quantitatively similar results using the authors' Wild Bootstrap Randomization Inference procedure is available upon request.